Tee Box In Golf Explained: A Complete Guide

 Order Of Play

-Golfers should wait their turn to avoid confusion or potential accidents.
+• Everyone should wait their turn to keep things organized and avoid any confusion or accidents.

 RELATED: What Is A Good Golf Score For A Beginner?